fs-c/node-royalroadl-api/README.md

 }
 ```

 All scores are accurate to two decimal places, and range from 0 to 5.
-The ID
-of an author can be used to get their profile URL by inserting it into
+The ID of an author can be used to get their profile URL by inserting it into `royalroadl.com/profile/${id}`.
-`royalroadl.com/profile/${id}`.

 ### Methods

-_A note for those unfamiliar with typescripts syntax, Promise\<Fiction\> describes
-a Promise, resolving to a `Fiction`._
+_A note for those unfamiliar with typescripts syntax: Promise\<Fiction\> describes a Promise resolving to a `Fiction`._

 - `getFiction(id: number): Promise<Fiction>` - returns the fiction at `royalroadl.com/fiction/${id}`.
 - `getRandom(): Promise<Fiction>` - equivalent of `royalroadl.com/fiction/random`, AKA 'Surprise me!'.

 ## FictionsService

-Most methods of this service return a Promise resolving to some extension of
-`FictionBlurb`, which contains the overlapping information provided by the
-active-popular, latest-updates, and best-rated pages.
+Most methods of this service return a Promise resolving to some extension of `FictionBlurb`, which contains the overlapping information provided by the active-popular, latest-updates, and best-rated pages.

 ```typescript
 interface FictionBlurb {